gnebbia/vim_notes/sections/ex_commands.md

 who is already used to sed it will be easy to memorize or use vim Ex commands.

-`:12`                         "moces cursor to line number 12 `:p`                          "prints the current line, the one the cursor is on `:10,22p`                     "prints lines from 10 to 22 `:10,22w filename.txt`        "saves lines from 10 to 22 to a file called *filename.txt*
+`:12`                         "moves cursor to line number 12 `:p`                          "prints the current line, the one the cursor is on `:10,22p`                     "prints lines from 10 to 22 `:10,22w filename.txt`        "saves lines from 10 to 22 to a file called *filename.txt*